 To save money, can a husband and wife have the same divorce lawyer?

-No. A lawyer cannot represent both parties to a divorce even though you frequently hear that it is done.
-But, while the parties believe that a lawyer is representing both of them, a close look will show that the lawyer actually only represented one of the parties.
-It is Biblical and it is true: A “servant can only serve one master.
+No. In cases that you’ve heard that the parties used one lawyer, a close look will show that the lawyer actually only represented one of the parties.
+It is Biblical and it is true: A “no one can serve two masters.”

 If my spouse has a lawyer, do I have to have a lawyer too?

-No. Sometimes the parties have agreed to the basic terms of the divorce between themselves, but the agreement needs fine tuning and the divorce needs a lawyer to process it through the courts.
-In those cases the party who hired the lawyer will have the lawyer draft a marital settlement (divorce) agreement and present it to the other spouse.
+No. Sometimes the parties have agreed to the basic terms of the divorce between themselves, but the agreement needs to be drafted.
+One party then hires the lawyer to draft a marital settlement (divorce) agreement.
 The agreement should be written in plain English (no legalese) so it is readily understood.
-If the other spouse likes the agreement, the agreement can be signed without the need of both parties being represented by counsel.
+The spose can hire a lawyer to review the agreement.

 How can I employ a lawyer/law firm and keep the costs down?

-The way to keep fees down in a divorce proceeding is for you and your spouse to agree to the basic terms of a divorce.
-A lawyer, in an initial consultation, should be able to inform you of what the essential issues are to which you and your spouse must agree.
+You reduce fees by agreeing to the basic divorce terms.
+A lawyer, in an initial consultation, will provide recommendations.
 Equipped with that advice, if you and your spouse can agree to terms, the divorce can be simple and inexpensive.

-Where the assets of the parties are not difficult to evaluate, and the incomes are straightforward, that is, hourly or salaried, much of the work can be done by the lawyer’s paralegal or legal assistant.
-The Gitlin Law Firm has found that utilization of a paralegal in a simple asset, simple income case, leads to a savings of about 50% in the delivery of professional services.
+Some cases involve straightforward assets and incomes and the parties agree to how to allocate parenting time.
+The Gitlin Law Firm has found that utilization of a paralegal in a simple-asset, simple-income case, leads to a savings of about 50% in the delivery of professional services.